gbgplc/loqate-verify-helmcharts/README.md

 **Options** comprised of the following:

 - **Geocode (boolean as string):** if you want geo-coordinates to be appended to your results (if available)
 - **Processes (array of string):** Loqate Process to run.
-Valid Values: Verify, Search, ReverseGeocode.
+Valid Values: Verify, Search, Query*, ReverseGeocode.
 Defaults to Verify when not supplied
 - **Certify (boolean as string):** use certified dataset.
 AMAS (AU), CASS (US) or SERP (CA)
 - **Enhance (boolean as string):** use enhanced datasets.
 Returns enhance fields if applicable
 - **ServerOptions (object):** properties are OptionName and value is OptionValue

+*Query is a debug tool to be used to support submission of support cases, and please note this tool is in maintenance mode with no planned future developments or bug fixes.

 More information about [server options](https://support.loqate.com/server-options/).